20cmdingding/QChartist/QChartist/docs/readme.txt

 build 51 : commented some doevents in includes files incbtnonclickpart3 and qchart inc else the scroll chart bugs under wine

+2015-12-02:
+- added trading functions for gshareinvest login.bas client: gsi_isconnected() as integer : return 1 if the client is connected else return 0 function gsi_login(username as string,password as string) as integer : connects the client and return 1 if connected else return 0 function gsi_logout() as integer : logout user from client account function gsi_order_buy(symbol as string,quantity as integer) as integer : send a buy order and return its order id # (return 0 if failed) function gsi_order_sell(order_id as integer) as integer : send a sell order and return 1 if sent, 0 if failed to send order (all these functions are done quietly without showing forms and messages)

+2015-12-06:
+- continuing to code realtime quotes
+- drawing last price on chart when realtime quotes is enabled

+2015-12-07:
+- free realtime quotes with Google Finance is functional (build 52)

 -------------------------------------------------------------------------------------
 Todo list;